 Students learn the fundamentals to prepare themselves for leadership beyond MHS.

 Career and Technical Education at MHS

 CTE has been engrained in Milton Hershey School’s history for more than 100 years.
 Our founders were purposeful about working training into the school’s curriculum.
 They wanted students to learn the necessary skills to lead fulfilling and productive lives.
-Today, the CTE numbers speak for themselves:

 Early Exposure to Narrow Career Interests

 The Career and Technical Education program is part of Milton Hershey School’s whole child approach to education.
 This helps students overcome obstacles that stem from poverty.
 Career and technical education can break down barriers.
 It empowers students to discover their unique talents and passions at a young age.
 It gives them the tools to pursue their interests.

 Students gain skills and knowledge that put them ahead of their peers.
 Whether entering the workforce or continuing their education, they are ready to thrive.
 The CTE program is infused at all levels of education at MHS.

 Each year, third- and fourth-graders attend the Design Your Future CTE Fair on campus.
 They learn about the career pathways and participate in activities.

 Fifth- through eighth-grade students participate in CTE curriculum.
 Their learning integrates:

 - Computer programming and coding